Local MCP Server

 - You're developing or testing locally

-If you want to use Prometheux with Claude Web (browser-based), check out the Remote MCP Server documentation instead.
+If you want to connect from Claude Web, ChatGPT, Genie Code, or other browser-based clients, check out the Remote MCP Server and the Client Guides.

 Quick Start